qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    digitizing project (working with the Alaska dataset), we define the snapping units in feet.
 Your results may vary, but something on the order of 300 ft at a scale of 1:10000 should be a reasonable setting.
 #.
-A layer-based snapping tolerance that overrides the global snapping option
+A layer-based snapping tolerance that overrides the global snapping options
-   set in the Digitizing tab can be defined by choosing :menuselection:`Settings -->` (or :menuselection:`File -->`) :menuselection:`Snapping options...`.
+   can be defined by choosing :menuselection:`Settings --> Snapping options`.
    It enables and adjusts snapping mode and tolerance on a layer basis (see figure_edit_1_ ).
 This dialog offers three different modes to select the layer(s) to snap to: